apronNet/Causal-Perception/README.md

 ## Basic Workflow

-1. Choose a preset, usually **Clear launch (0% overlap)**.
-2. Adjust the core event: movement, position, color, background, and optional context pairs.
-3. Use **Play preview** for editing only.
-4. Use **Export video** for the stimulus file shown to participants.
-5. Use **Export PsychoPy CSV** or **Condition set** if the video will be used in PsychoPy.
-6. Use **Export frame log CSV** when you need frame-by-frame object coordinates for checking a stimulus.

-The exported video is the timing reference.
  The browser preview is useful for editing, but final FPS, sound, aspect ratio, and resolution should be checked from the exported file.

 The app shows stimulus checks only when a parameter combination is likely to need review, for example large overlaps, contact outside the clip, or O2 disappearing while it is still supposed to travel.